-Roman Shteyn, CEO and co-founder of RewardExpert, a service that helps people maximize travel points and miles, points out that you can transfer your points from the Platinum Card® from American Express to redeem directly through 22 hotel and airline loyalty programs.
+Roman Shteyn, co-founder of RewardExpert, a service that helps people maximize travel points and miles, points out that you can transfer your points from the Platinum Card® from American Express to redeem directly through 22 hotel and airline loyalty programs.

 But not all points are created equal, so it’s just as important to focus on what your points are worth in these loyalty programs, not necessarily how many vendor options you have.

 Check your card’s rewards program terms and conditions to learn what your points may be worth when transferred to a loyalty program.